TolikPylypchuk/SharpHook/docs/articles/testing.md

 > `TaskPoolGlobalHook` shouldn't be used this way since its event handlers are asynchronous and there is no built-in
 > way to know when they are actually executed.
 As such, it's difficult to check event handler results.
 If you want
 > to use a real hook, e.g. for integration testing, then use `SimpleGlobalHook` instead.

+It's recommended to stop the provider and wait for it to stop before asserting any events.
+The test provider runs an event loop just like the test global hook so the same constraints apply to its usage.